-Upgrade DIMMs one bank at a time.
-Start with Bank 0, then work your way up (one DIMM per bank), adding memory from the smallest to the largest size.
+- Upgrade DIMMs one bank at a time.
+Start with Bank 0, then work your way up (one DIMM per bank), adding memory from the smallest to the largest size. - □ Install the two types of memory in separate banks.
+The memory will default to the speed of the slowest RAM installed.